The Amorettes

 The Amorettes were a hard rock band formed in Scotland in 2009.
-They performed in support of Black Star Riders, Europe, W.A.S.P., Ash, The Dead Daisies, Black Stone Cherry, Gun and Thunder among others, and toured across the UK, and performed in several countries throughout Europe.
+They performed in support of Black Star Riders, Europe, W.A.S.P., Ash, The Dead Daisies, Black Stone Cherry, Gun and Thunder among others, toured across the UK, and performed in several countries throughout Europe.

-They released their first album, Haulin' Ass, in 2010, and their second album, Game On, which was produced by Chris Tsangarides, followed in 2015.
-The band's third album, White Hot Heat, was released on 27 June 2016.
-Produced by Thunder's Luke Morley, the album features songwriting input by Morley and Black Star Riders frontman Ricky Warwick.
+The Amorettes released their first album, Haulin' Ass, in 2010.
+Their second album, Game On, which was produced by Chris Tsangarides, followed in 2015.
+The band's third album, White Hot Heat, released on 27 June 2016, was produced by Thunder's Luke Morley.
+The album features songwriting input by Morley and Black Star Riders frontman Ricky Warwick.

 Haulin' Ass was repackaged and reissued with two bonus tracks on 16 June 2017.
 The band's fourth album, Born to Break, again produced by Morley, was released worldwide on 6 April 2018.

 After comprehensive line-up changes during 2019, the band ceased performing at the end of the year.
 The remaining members formed a new band, The Hot Damn! in 2020.